The Central and Unser Library is located on Central Ave just west of Unser Blvd, next to the Central Unser Transit Station.

 No flash?
 View album here

-Get computer help, in Spanish and English, every Thursday from 4-5 pm.
+Get computer help every Thursday from 4-5 pm and Saturday from 2-3 pm.
 First come, first served with no registration.
 Bring your own computer or device, or use one of you Public PC hours.
 Learn more about computer classes at the Public Library.

 Participants must have a library card in good standing.